top of page

 2. Digital sketch and preliminary drawing

-3. Graphite pencil drawing
+3. Pencil drawing

-4. Scan, color and create a repeat pattern from it
+4. Scan, color and create a repeat pattern

 5. Prepare the print file, send it and sew it!

-I love it, when an idea becomes a product!
+I love it when an idea becomes a product!